When tax time arrives, you might be wondering: what can I claim on tax?

-Since, the marketing budget for any company is part of necessary operating expenses, in many cases it can be claimed as a tax deduction to reduce your taxable income.
+Because the marketing budget for any business is part of necessary operating expenses, in many cases it can be claimed as a tax deduction to reduce your taxable income.

 Whether your company has invested in something as simple as a new set of business cards or something as far-reaching and effective as a brand new SEO optimised website, those costs can certainly be claimed as business expenses.
 Keep in mind that sole trader tax-deductible expenses work in the same way as those of businesses.

 What can I claim on tax when it comes to marketing expenses?*

 The Australian Tax Office (ATO) includes a huge range of expenses small businesses can claim as tax deductions.

 However, it’s vital to know what counts as a legitimate marketing expense to ensure you’re minimising your tax bill, while not cheating the system by claiming for expenses that don’t count.